Home

 Quite a large proportion of this is made up from people living on chars - little islands made up of sediment.
 Despite these being only temporary islands they can and do support at any one time around 20,000 people.

 The soil is extremely fertile making it ideal for raising cattle and growing crops.
 The people who make there lives on these so called islands are not recognised by the Bangladesh or Bengali governments so are not issued ID cards.
 As a result they do not benefit from health care and other such benefits.
+Click here for more information on the people of India

 By the time the India Ganges River river gets to the Holy city of Varanasi it has formed a thick black sludge, considered highly toxic by scientists but perfect of bathing by hundreds of thousands of locals and pilgrims.
-It is not uncommon for bodies to be dumped into the river along with millions of peoples worth of excrement, rubbish and the rest.

 Ganges River Pollution